Champions League: Edinson Cavani to miss PSG vs Man Utd last-16 clash | Goal.com

 The Uruguayan striker limped off of PSG's 1-0 win over Bordeaux with a thigh problem after scoring the Ligue 1 encounter's only goal of the game, making him a doubt for Tuesday's first-leg against United.

-The injury was "definitely not a good sign" for coach Thomas Tuchel, who admitted after the game he was "afraid it's serious", before providing an update on the Cavani's condition on Sunday.
+Coach Thomas Tuchel admitted after the game that he was "afraid it's serious", before providing an update on the Cavani's condition on Sunday.

 "There is no good news this morning," he told Telefoot.
 "He has undergone exams and there will be more tests here at the training centre.
 My feeling is that it will be very difficult for him to feature in Manchester."